 In determining fair value, we utilize valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible as well as consider our own and counterparty credit risk.
-For years ended December 31, 2013, 2012 and 2011, we did not have any assets or liabilities that utilize Level 3 inputs.
+For years ended December 31, 2015, 2014 and 2013, we did not have any assets or liabilities that utilize Level 3 inputs.
 The valuation of our foreign exchange derivatives is based on the market approach using observable market inputs, such as forward rates, and incorporates non-performance risk (the credit standing of the counterparty when the derivative is in a net asset position, and the credit standing of the Company when the derivative is in a net liability position).
 Our derivative assets are categorized as Level 2.

-We had no outstanding contracts as at December 31, 2013 and 2012, respectively.
-We had contracts with a notional amount of US\$4.0 million outstanding as at December 31, 2011.
-The fair value of these contracts at December 31, 2013 and 2012 were nil and an asset of A\$83,339 at December 31, 2011 recorded as 'Financial Instruments' in the consolidated balance sheets.
-During the year ended December 31, 2013, we recognized gains of nil and losses of A\$83,339 and gains of A\$83,339 recorded in earnings for the years ended December 31, 2012 and 2011, respectively.
-No amount of ineffectiveness was recorded in earnings for these designated cash flow hedges for the years ended December 31, 2013, 2012 and 2011.
+We had no outstanding contracts as at December 31, 2015, 2014 and 2013, respectively.
+The fair value of these contracts at December 31, 2015, 2014 and 2013 were nil.
+During the years ended December 31, 2015, 2014 and 2013, we recognized gains of nil.
+No amount of ineffectiveness was recorded in earnings for these designated cash flow hedges for the years ended December 31, 2015, 2014 and 2013.
 For further details, see Notes to Consolidated Financial Statements - Note 2, Summary of Significant Accounting Policies.